 Meet the Division of Emergency Medicine & Global Health team.

-Melody Eckardt, MD, MPH Dr. Eckardt is a leader in advancing the science of saving the lives of mothers and newborns, traveling extensively as a speaker, educator, and leading researcher.
+Melody Eckardt, MD, MPH, is a leader in advancing the science of saving the lives of mothers and newborns, traveling extensively as a speaker, educator, and leading researcher.
 The Division of Global Health and Human Rights is focused on high impact, low cost innovations and in fact just this past week(Friday) was recognized for the second year in a row as a global leader at the Saving Lives at Birth Competition here in Washington DC.
 Most recently Melody’s work has focused on new and innovative ways to end postpartum hemorrhage, make cesarean section available when needed for every African woman, and to discover a new and remarkable way to prevent fistula.
 As an obstetrician/ gynecologist, Melody also serves as the Director of Global Health for the Department of Obstetrics and Gynecology at Boston University Medical Center and she is the Director of Women’s Refugee Health in the Boston Center for Refugee Health and Human Rights.
 Melody teaches at both Boston University School of Medicine and Harvard Medical School.

-Director of Pediatric and Newborn Programs: Brett D. Nelson, MD, MPH, DTM&H is an attending pediatrician and global health faculty member at Massachusetts General Hospital and an Assistant Professor at Harvard Medical School.
+Brett Nelson, MD, MPH, DTM&H is an attending pediatrician and global health faculty member at Massachusetts General Hospital and an Assistant Professor at Harvard Medical School.
 His professional interests are health care provision, development, research, and advocacy for vulnerable populations, particularly newborns and children in settings affected by poverty, conflict, or disaster.
 Dr Nelson received advanced degrees in medicine and public health at Johns Hopkins and a diploma degree in tropical medicine from the London School of Hygiene and Tropical Medicine.
 He has been involved in clinical care, academic research, program management, and global health consultancy in dozens of resource-limited areas while working for organizations such as the Centers for Disease Control, Médecins Sans Frontières, UNICEF, International Rescue Committee, International Red Cross and Red Crescent, Johns Hopkins University, and Harvard University.
 Dr Nelson helped establish the United States’ first Pediatric Global Health Fellowship at Massachusetts General Hospital and was its first fellow.
 Recently in Liberia, Dr Nelson served as the country’s Senior Pediatrician and as the Interim Chair of the Department of Pediatrics and Newborn Medicine for Liberia's sole teaching hospital.
 He currently leads newborn and child health programs in several countries in East and West Africa.
 Dr Nelson works clinically as a newborn hospitalist, he is the Director of Pediatric and Newborn Programs at the Massachusetts General Hospital Division of Global Health and Human Rights, and he co-directs a popular course at Harvard Medical School on global health and tropical medicine

-Zaid Altawil Zaid Altawil is a post-doctoral research fellow at the division of global health and human rights.
+Zaid Altawil is a post-doctoral research fellow at the division of global health and human rights.
 He received his medical degree from the American University of Beirut, Lebanon in 2014 and plans to pursue post-graduate education in Emergency Medicine.
 His main career interests are strengthening health systems, vulnerable populations and global health.

-Hao Dinh Hao graduated from the University of Massachusetts – Amherst, in 2013 with a degree in Kinesiology and Public Health.
+Hao graduated from the University of Massachusetts – Amherst, in 2013 with a degree in Kinesiology and Public Health.
 She joined the Division in May 2015.
 Hao provides research and administrative assistance to the Division.

 Back to Top